Hope's Star of Heaven, hybrid herbaceous peony

 Plant size: 4-5 'eye' plants with a well developed root system.
 This size plant will most likely flower its first spring in the ground.

-When we ship: Reserve for FALL 2019 shipping to all USDA zone 4-8.
+When we ship: Reserve for early FALL 2020 shipping to all USDA zone 4-8.

 About us: Cricket Hill Garden is a family owned and operated nursery founded in 1989 and based in Connecticut.
 We propagate and grow the vast majority of the plants we sell.
 Most garden centers and nurseries do the opposite of this, 'buying in' and reselling most plants they offer.
 Growing our own stock allows us to offer the rare and unusual plants we sell as well as provide the highest quality plants to the discerning gardener.
 We do not use synthetic herbicides, pesticides or fungicides in our nursery production.